syncfusion-content/javascript-docs/js/Spreadsheet/Rows-and-Columns.md

 * Click Delete in the context menu and select "Shift Cells Left" option in Delete dialog.
 * Select Delete Cells in Delete button of OTHERS tab in Ribbon and select "Shift Cells Left" option in Delete dialog.

-You can also perform delete shift up using [`deleteShiftLeft`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:deleteshiftleft "deleteShiftLeft") method.
+You can also perform delete shift left using [`deleteShiftLeft`](http://help.syncfusion.com/api/js/ejspreadsheet#methods:deleteshiftleft "deleteShiftLeft") method.

 #### Delete Entire Row